Laser Styli

 //FOUR-LEGGED ASTEROID SPIDER

-Whoever called a four-legged machine "spider" should take biology courses but whatever, I am not here to be pedantic.
-This is...a thing, certainly?
-I'm not sure what it's supposed to be, really.
-The user manual tells me it's a mobile prospection/exploration apparatus that is supposed to use its legs as clamps to hold on to rocky asteroids and low-g planetary surfaces and okay, fine, but I don't see why you wouldn't use a big djinn instead.
-I am suspecting this to be an R and D reject, a failed design that a facetious engineer would put in the public domain for giggles.
+Whoever called a four-legged machine “spider” should take entomology courses but whatever, I am not here to be pedantic.
+This is…a thing, certainly?
+I'm not sure what it's supposed to be.
+The user manual tells me it's a mobile prospection/exploration apparatus that employs its legs as clamps to hold on to rocky asteroids, and okay, fine, but I don't see why you wouldn't use a big djinn instead.
+I am suspecting the spider to be an R and D reject, a failed design that a facetious engineer put in the public domain for giggles.

 //LUMIA BIPEDAL WALKER

+Aaaaah!
 Meeechs!
-Alright, I have to admit this one surprised me when it appeared in public domain databases about a decade ago because it is...actually not terrible?
+Alright, I have to admit this one surprised me when it appeared in public domain databases about a decade ago because it is…actually not terrible?
 For a bipedal mech, I mean.
-The profile is very well-balanced, the legs make it hard to topple, ground pressure is reasonable and the default autopilot does a very good job at making the mech go where you want it to go.
-Manipulator arms and side hardpoints mean you can attach a lot of standard tools to the Lumia which makes it a very versatile workhorse machine.
-Its only true weaknesses are muddy/snowy terrain (but that's true of all mechs) and heat dissipation - the Lumia is very compact.
+The profile is very well-balanced, the heavy legs make it difficult to topple, ground pressure is reasonable, and the default autopilot does a fantastic job at making the mech go where you want it to go.
+Manipulator arms and side hardpoints mean you can attach plenty of standard tools to the Lumia which makes it a very versatile workhorse machine.
+Its only true weaknesses are muddy/snowy terrain (but that's true of all mechs) and heat dissipation — the Lumia is very compact.
+Bring a fan.

 //LUMIA BIPEDAL WALKER — WEAPONIZED

-When the Lumia came out I had my doubts about the identity of its creators - frankly, that a small Smyrnian commune would have achieved such a good design and released it for free was surprising.
-When I found this alternate design in the dark corners of Eloran networks my doubts only became stronger.
+When the Lumia came out, I had my doubts as to the identity of its creators — frankly, that a small Smyrnian commune would have achieved such a good design and released it for free was surprising.
+When I found this alternate design in the dark corners of Eloran networks, my doubts only became stronger.
 The Lumia is not just an elaborate hobby project, there's something else behind it.
-The weaponized version is one of the only combat mechs out there that could fight outside of flower wars.
-Compact, very well balanced even under fire, with a low profile, and packing a lot of weaponry for its size - quad chemical guns, an ECM jammer, eight missile pods and that's for the default version.
-I could see the weaponized Lumia be used as some kind of mechanized infantry unit with good efficiency.
-Honestly, that a commune could come up with this and release it publicly for shenanigans keeps me awake at night - because if that's what they give, I wonder what they sell.
+The weaponized version is one of the few combat mechs out there that could fight outside of flower wars.
+Compact, very well-balanced even under fire, with a low profile, and packing a lot of weaponry for its size — quad chemical guns, an ECM jammer, eight missile pods and that's for the light version.
+I could see the weaponized Lumia being used as a mechanized infantry unit with good efficiency.
+Honestly, that a lone commune could come up with this and release it publicly keeps me awake at night — because if that's what they give for free, I wonder what they sell.

 /POWERSUITS